wp-plugins/secsign/readme.txt

 Yes, it's free for the user and the WordPress admin - no matter how many users the site has.
 It's also free of advertising.

+= How to restore your SecSign ID on a new smartphone? =

+In case you lose your phone or want to switch to a new one, you should write down the restoration code for your SecSign ID.
+You can find the code in the app: Click on Edit on the main screen, select your SecSign ID and click on Restoration settings.

+You can restore your ID on a new phone by going to More -> Restore Identity.

 = I enabled the SecSign ID Plugin and locked myself out =

 Do the following steps in order to disable the SecSign ID WordPress login: